-When executed, @read will read whatever output comes back from the device.
+When executed, @read reads whatever output comes back from the device.
 If the output matches one of the specified patterns, the command succeeds.
 If the output received from the device does not match one of the specified patterns, the command fails (as well as the entire script).

-If no patterns are specified (as shown below), @read will return whatever output comes back from the device.
-In this case, the command will succeed as long as the connection to the device is still open.
+If no patterns are specified (as shown below), @read returns whatever output comes back from the device.
+In this case, the command succeeds as long as the connection to the device is still open.